mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.3.0-Release-Notes.md

 * The Database Firewall filter does not support multi-statements.
 Using them will result in an error being sent to the client.

 * The SSL support is known to be unstable.

+* Importing a large dump via readwritesplit may fail.

+  Workaround is to bypass MaxScale when importing or to use the readconn router.

 ## Packaging